Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 12. Chaffins ML, Collison D, Fivenson DP.
 Treatment of pemphigus and linear IgA dermatosis with nicotinamide and tetracycline: a review of 13 cases.
 J Am Acad Dermatol.
 1993;28:998-1000.

-Prepared according to the materials: "PROCEEDINGS OF THE MOSCOW INTERNATIONAL VETERINARY CONGRESS, 2012
+Prepared based on materials: “PROCEDINGS OF THE MOSCOW INTERNATIONAL VETERINARY CONGRESS, 2012.”

-What do you think, what diseases are still considered the most poorly understood and mysterious to this day?
+What diseases do you think are still considered the most poorly studied and mysterious?
 Cancer or maybe HIV infection?
-Partly it is.
-But much more astonishment is caused by autoimmune pathologies.
-They are also found in pets.
-One of the most troublesome diseases of this type is pemphigus in cats.
+This is partly true.
+But autoimmune pathologies are much more surprising.
+They also occur in domestic animals.
+One of the most unpleasant diseases of this type is pemphigus in cats.

-Pemphigus is the general name for a group of autoimmune skin diseases that involve the formation of ulcers and crusts on an animal's skin.
+Pemphigus is the general name for a group of autoimmune skin diseases that involve the formation of ulcers and crusts on the skin of an animal.
 In addition, these pathologies are characterized by the formation of multiple pustules and papules.
 The latter are quite decent in size, resembling multiple bubbles.
-Actually, the disease is “owed” by its name to this factor.
+Actually, the disease “owes” its name to this factor.

-The main pathological process that manifests itself in this disease is called acantholysis.
-If you do not go into details, then this is a phenomenon in which the connection between the cells of the epidermis is lost.
-Instead of normal skin, a kind of "scale" appears.
-There are three types of pemphigus that affect cats: foliate, erythematous and common (vulgaris).
+The main pathological process manifested in this disease is called acantholysis.
+Without going into details, this is a phenomenon in which the connection between epidermal cells is lost.
+Instead of normal skin, a kind of “scale” appears.
+There are three types of pemphigus that affect cats: leaf-shaped, erythematous and ordinary (vulgaris).

-The first variety is the most difficult, since even the deepest layers of the skin are affected with it.
+The first type is the most severe, as it affects even the deepest layers of the skin.
 Erythematous is similar to the first type, but is easier.
-Oddly enough, but ordinary pemphigus in some cases is even harder than leaf-shaped, since even with this pathology, the deep layers of the skin are affected.
+Oddly enough, ordinary pemphigus in some cases is even more severe than foliaceous pemphigus, since this pathology also affects the deep layers of the skin.

 Read also: Cholangitis - inflammation of the bile ducts in cats